Three-dimensional active turbulence in microswimmer suspensions: simulations and modelling

-In this section we provide further details on the non-linear terms corresponding to th generalized Sabra operator $\Phi^{(\varepsilon)}_n(u,v)$~\cite{LvovPRE1998,BenziPRE2003}, which determines the transfer of energy and/or orientation magnitude across scales.
-Deciding the direction of transfer of fluctuations is not obvious because in active turbulence the analog of the Richardson picture~\cite{Frisch}, which implies a direct cascade in 3D inertial turbulence, is missing.
+The set of wavenumbers is taken to be $k_n = k_02^n$.
+The linear damping terms stem from dissipation ($\gamma_u(k_n)u_n$) and diffusion ($\gamma_p(k_n)p_n$), and the coefficients read $\gamma_u(k_n) = \nu_{u,p} k_n^2 + \mu_{u,p} k_n^{-4}$, where $\nu_{u,p}$ are the actual viscosity and diffusion coefficient, acting at small scales (large wavenumbers), whereas $\mu_{u,p}$ are large scale drag coefficients, mimicking friction with the boundaries~\cite{BenziEPL2004,GilbertPRL2002}.
+The parameter $\varepsilon$ determines the sign of the flux of generalized ``energy'' across shells, i.e. whether the kinetic energy, $|u_n|^2$, or, alternatively, the orientation magnitude, $|p_n|^2$, are transferred from large to small scales (as it is, for instance, in actual inertial, three-dimensional, turbulence) or vice versa.
+In particular, for $\varepsilon_c < \varepsilon < 0$ downwards transfer is supported (the so called {\it direct cascade}), whereas for $\varepsilon < \varepsilon_c = -1 -2^{-2/3}$~\cite{GilbertPRL2002} upwards transfer (the {\it inverse cascade}) takes place.
+Deciding which is the direction of transfer of fluctuations is not an obvious task; an analog of the Richardson picture~\cite{Frisch}, that implies a direct cascade in $3d$ inertial turbulence, is, in fact, missing for active turbulence.
 We need, then, to propose an equivalent phenomenology that goes as follows.
-First of all, since collective phenomena in active fluids are viscous, we enforce a zero Reynolds number regime and do not account for non-linear momentum transfer, setting $\Phi_n^{(\varepsilon)}(u,u)=0 \quad \forall n$ in (\ref{eq:sabract}).
-The velocity of active fluids is governed by a scale-matched balance of active forcing and viscous dissipation~\cite{CarenzaPRF2020,AlertNP2020}; accordingly, the divergence of the active stress $\sigma^{(a)}$ is described by a {\it local-in-scale} (or, equivalently, in wavenumber) force in the shell model, $\nabla \cdot \sigma^{(a)} \rightarrow f^{(a)}_n = i k_n \zeta P_n^2$.
-Flow alignment, whereby velocity gradients are coupled to microswimmers' orientations ~\cite{SimhaPRL2002,HernandezOrtizPRL2005,SaintillianPRL2007}, provides a different mechanism, related to the emergence of collective motion (involving $P$), that excite multiple scales in the fluid, generating {\it turbulence}.
+First of all, let us notice that, owing to the typically viscous character of collective phenomena in active fluids, no transfer whatsoever can be ascribed to the non-linear term in the shell model version of the Navier-Stokes equation.
+To enforce the zero Reynolds number condition, therefore, we set $\Phi_n^{(\varepsilon)}(u,u)=0 \quad \forall n$ in (\ref{eq:sabract}).
+The velocity dynamics in active turbulence is, actually, governed by a scale-matched balance of active forcing and viscous dissipation~\cite{CarenzaPRF2020,AlertNP2020}; therefore, to the divergence of the active stress $\sigma^{(a)}$ in (\ref{eq:eom}), a {\it local-in-scale} (or, equivalently, in wavenumber) force must correspond in the shell model, whence $\nabla \cdot \sigma^{(a)} \rightarrow f^{(a)}_n = i k_n \zeta p_n^2$.
+A different mechanism, promoting the emergence of collective motion in the system and hence involving the $P$-equation, should, then, excite the multiple scales in the fluid, i.e. generates the {\it turbulence}.